steviecoaster/ChocoBot/README.md

 # ChocoBot - The PoshBot Chocolatey Plugin

+## :construction: THIS PROJECT IS IN DEVELOPMENT.
+It is functionally useless at the minute.
+This README will be updated once something useful is available.

 Do you use Slack?
 Teams?
 Discord?
 Do you partake in [ChatOps](https://www.pagerduty.com/blog/what-is-chatops/)?
 If you've answered yes, or you'd _like_ to do those things, this is another tool in your toolbelt!

 This plug-in allows you to execute choco commands on target systems directly from your enterprise messaging platform!